isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev.rst

 ###########

-This month we are going to compute a pairwise distance matrix and visualize it with a heatmap in R. Many methods, such as clustering, depend on having a distance matrix, and although I would not recommend using BigQuery to download large tables, for smaller feature sets, we can .. .
+This month we are going to compute a pairwise distance matrix and visualize it with heatmaps in R. Many methods, such as clustering, depend on having a distance matrix, and although I would not recommend using BigQuery to download large tables, for smaller feature sets this works well.

-In this example, we will be selecting primary tumor samples from the BRCA cohort along with a list of the top 50 variable miRNAs, computing disancce between miRNA species within this cohort.
+In this example, we will be selecting primary tumor samples from both BRCA and STAD cohorts, along with a list of the top 50 variable miRNAs, Then we'll compute a pairwise distance metric on samples.
+The distance will be based on Spearman's correlation.

 As usual, we are going to use using standard SQL, so make sure to select that option.